Korzer420/LoreMaster/Rando_Readme.md

 ### Interaction
 - If you randomized Elderbug Rewards, Defined Refs or set the Black egg temple condition to not dreamer, these will count towards the lore amount.
+- The dreamer tablet and the HK fountain are affected by "Cursed Reading".

 ### Randomize Elderbug Rewards
 In Lore Master Extra, the player can follow a questline with Elderbug, which gives various rewards for certain milestones.
 These will be randomized.